With children stuck at home during coronavirus shutdowns, online sexual predators can swoop in

 “Do u send?” has become a shorthand question posed by students at Bethesda-Chevy Chase High School in Maryland, according to social media postings and the PTSA president there.
 What can start as a bow to peer pressure, police say, can mushroom into images being zapped among more students and continued harassment.

-“If parents and adults don’t start talking about this,” said Lyric Winik, president of the the Bethesda-Chevy Chase PTSA, “it will continue to be devastating to middle school and high school students.”
+“If parents and adults don’t start talking about this,” said Lyric Winik, president of the Bethesda-Chevy Chase PTSA, “it will continue to be devastating to middle school and high school students.”

 Chats target children